wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-1.10.md

 Notable changes on Android:

 - New `PowerAuthBiometricPrompt` class simplifies biometric key setup and authentication.
-- Added `SecureData` object to `io.getlime.security.powerauth.core` package to reduce sensitive data leaking into memory.
+- Added the `SecureData` class to `io.getlime.security.powerauth.core` package to enhance in-memory management of sensitive data.

 ### API changes